kaltura/DeveloperPortalDocs/documentation/player-sdk/DRM.md

 The Player SDK seamlessly supports playback of DRM content.
 Each platform supports a slightly different set of DRM schemes and features.

 ### DRM Support in Android Devices
-The following DRMs are supported in Android devices:
+The following DRM schemes are supported in Android devices:
 * Widevine Modular
 	* Supported in Android 4.3 and up
 	* Online playback only